 Listen and observe.
 During orientations and throughout the program, program staff will provide essential information about health and safety.
-Follow advice and rules of program staff – though they sometimes seem odd, these rules are made for student benefit, and they will help keep you safe and healthy.
+Follow advice and rules of program staff — though they sometimes seem odd, these rules are made for student benefit, and they will help keep you safe and healthy.
 Sometimes observing others can give you clues about appropriate behavior, but remember that what might be right for someone who has lived in an area all their lives may not be right for you as a newcomer.
-These are the kinds of topics that you will address throughout the program – please do not be shy in bringing these up with your program staff, homestay family, or Academic Director.
+These are the kinds of topics you will address throughout the program; please do not be shy in bringing these up with your program staff, homestay family, or academic director.

 Ask questions.
-If you have listened carefully, read the orientation materials, and still have questions about a particular issue, please ask.
+If you have listened carefully and read the orientation materials and still have questions about a particular issue, please ask.
 If you have a question about a topic that has not yet been discussed, please ask.
 If there is something that just doesn’t make sense, please ask.
-Trust your instincts -- if you have a question about something regarding your health, safety or security, our program staff would prefer to answer your question than have a student make misinformed decisions.
-Plus, asking these tough questions can help you to understand the culture in which you are living more deeply.
+Trust your instincts; if you have a question about something regarding your health, safety, or security, our program staff would prefer to answer your question than to have a student make misinformed decisions.
+Plus, asking these tough questions can help you better understand the culture in which you are living.

 - How to Choose a Program